RenukaKapila/DATA3402-Kaggle-Project-/README.md

 1. Download or clone this repository.
 2. Make sure `train.csv` is in the same folder as the notebook.
-3. Open `Kaggle_from_stash.ipynb`.
+3. Open `Airline_Passenger_Satisfaction_Project.ipynb`.
 4. Run the notebook from top to bottom.

-The notebook loads the dataset, performs data exploration, creates visualizations, prepares the data, trains machine learning models, and compares the results.
+The notebook loads the data, cleans it, creates visualizations, prepares the dataset for machine learning, trains models, compares results, and shows feature importance.